AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/practitionerrole-identified-1-intro.md

 </ul>

 When sending as a patient's general practitioner it is expected that practitioner name and code are sent.

+When sending to the My Health Record system it is expected that practitioner name, organisation name, and code are sent.

 #### Boundaries and relationships
 Other related practitioner role attributes, considered to be agnostic to the particular healthcare event the practitioner is participating in (in this practitioner role) are better represented in other resources rather than directly part of the PractitionerRole.
 These attributes include: